Register ISCN in batch

 How to register large amount of ISCN records in one go

-Choose a tool for editing CSV files.
-Free Google spreadsheet is recommended.
+- 1.A tool for editing CSV files.
+We recommend using the free Google Sheets.
 Prepare the data to be registered in CSV format.

 Here is my tuned version (original fields > CreativeWork fields):

-Blockchain transaction are expensive so it is not cost-effective to store large data files, but storing smaller content such as poem text seems reasonable.
-For demonstration purposes, however, the poem text will be put to a separate txt file as well and uploaded them to Pinata IPFS service so that an IPFS hash for ISCN content fingerprint will be acquired for each record. iscn-batch-uploader does not support Arweave link as content fingerprint at the moment, expect to have this feature in the near future.
+Blockchain transactions are expensive, so it is not cost-effective to store large data files.
+However, it is reasonable to store smaller content, such as poem text.
+For demonstration purposes, however, the poem text will be put in a separate txt file and uploaded to the Pinata IPFS service so that an IPFS hash for ISCN content fingerprint will be acquired for each record.
+Currently, iscn-batch-uploader does not support Arweave link as a content fingerprint, but we expect to have this feature in the near future.

-You will need a batch uploading tool for IPFS batch uploading and pinning. but this feature is not catered by iscn-batch-uploader.
-You may have to use the Pinata GUI to upload the files one-by-one and then copy the hash to the CSV file if you are not a programmer.
+You will need a batch uploading tool for IPFS batch uploading and pinning, but this feature is not currently supported by iscn-batch-uploader.
+If you are not a programmer, you may have to use the Pinata GUI to upload the files one-by-one and then copy the hash to the CSV file.
 The IPFS upload process is tedious and not suitable for processing large amounts of data.
-You are suggested to complete the IPFS task later with a better tool, as you can upload all the metadata in the CSV file for ISCN.
-You can always update the registered ISCN records, say, filling up the IPFS hashes as content fingerprints, to new versions later.
+It is suggested that you complete the IPFS task later with a better tool, as you can upload all the metadata in the CSV file for ISCN.
+You can always update the registered ISCN records, for example, by filling up the IPFS hashes as content fingerprints to new versions later.

-Our example of Tang Poems contains 300 records only.
-You may prepare a much larger amount of data in the same way, however.
-Feel free to commit all verses of “The Bible”, Shakespeare’s scripts, all of your blogs, music scores, newspaper archives, or minutes of public authorities to the LikeCoin chain.
+Our example of Tang Poems contains only 300 records, but you may prepare a much larger amount of data in the same way.
+Feel free to commit all verses of “The Bible,” Shakespeare’s scripts, all of your blogs, music scores, newspaper archives, or minutes of public authorities to the LikeCoin chain.
 There is a lot of work to do for those without any technical background.

 cd to the program directory in your terminal, type the following command to install the program: